dmachard/go-dnscollector/doc/transformers.md

 transforms:
   reducer:
     repetitive-traffic-detector: true
+    qname-plus-one: false
     watch-interval: 5
 ```

-Specific directive(s) available for the text format:
+Specific text directive(s) available for the text format:
 - `reducer-occurences`: display the number of detected duplication
+- `cumulative-length`: sum of the length of each occurences

 When the feature is enabled, the following json field are populated in your DNS message: